nickbrandt/GitLab/doc/ci/multi_project_pipelines.md

 ```

 In the example above, as soon as `rspec` job succeeds in the `test` stage,
-the `staging` "bridge" job is going to be started.
+the `staging` bridge job is going to be started.
 The initial status of this
 job will be `pending`.
 GitLab will create a downstream pipeline in the
 `my/deployment` project and, as soon as the pipeline gets created, the
 `staging` job will succeed. `my/deployment` is a full path to that project.